Calorie Counting & Portion Control

 Breakfast: 4 eggs scrambled, 1 slice of toast, canned tomatoes and a large grilled mushroom.

-Lunch: Palm sized chicken breast seasoned with spices in a wholewheat wrap with cucumber, peppers and half an avocado and some Eatlean Grated Cheese.
+Lunch: Palm-sized chicken breast seasoned with spices in a wholewheat wrap with cucumber, peppers and half an avocado and some Eatlean Grated Cheese.
 Side salad with light dressing and an apple to finish.

 Snack mid-afternoon or before exercise: Homemade protein bar with 35g protein, made using Eatlean Super-Porridge, nut butter and dried fruit.
 Or a trek or 9 bar or similar from the supermarket.

-Dinner: 7oz rump steak, grilled, fist sized portion of homemade sweet potato wedges, broccoli and cherry tomatoes.
+Dinner: 7oz rump steak, grilled, fist-sized portion of homemade sweet potato wedges, broccoli and cherry tomatoes.

 Breakfast: 5-6 eggs made into a Spanish omelette with mushrooms, peppers and onions and Eatlean cheese.
 One apple.

-Dinner: Two palm sized pork steaks, fist sized jacket potato with a thumb of butter, peas and cabbage.
+Dinner: Two palm-sized pork steaks, fist-sized jacket potato with a thumb of butter, peas and cabbage.

 Evening Snack: Packet of biltong and 2 squares of dark chocolate.

-In sum – the most important thing during the beginner stage of your nutrition journey is to instil overall good eating habits.
+In summary – the most important thing during the beginner stage of your nutrition journey is to instil overall good eating habits.
 We need you to be eating whole foods almost all of the time and focusing on protein.
 Control portions using the things around you, including your hands, packets and scales if you’re happy to do so.

-Eventually you’ll be eating like this without even thinking about it, and staying within a certain Calorie range – it’s at this stage that you’ll be ready to move on to more accurate means of controlling your food intake by being more aware of the Calories in your food, whether this means counting all your Calories and food intake, or just making better choices by knowing what’s in all the foods you consume on a regular basis.
+Eventually, you’ll be eating like this without even thinking about it, and staying within a certain calorie range – it’s at this stage that you’ll be ready to move on to more accurate means of controlling your food intake by being more aware of the calories in your food, whether this means counting all your calories and food intake, or just making better choices by knowing what’s in all the foods you consume on a regular basis.